akaliutau/evolyth/README.md

 - enough experiment budget to test many small variants;
 - a need to inspect why one branch improved or regressed.

-It is not a replacement for rigorous final evaluation.
-Use it to generate and triage candidates, then rerun promising results under stricter experimental controls.
+Useful to generate and triage candidates, then rerun promising results under stricter experimental controls.

 ---